AndreasHeger/CGATReport/doc/Tutorial4.rst

 *************

 In the :class:`WordCounter` example, let us say we want to examine the length of words starting with vocals (``AEIOU``) compared to those starting with consonants.
-One possibility is to extend the :meth:`getTracks()` method to return new tracks like .py_vocals, .py_consonants, etc. This can easily become cumbersome.
+One possibility is to extend the :attr:`tracks` attribute to return new tracks like .py_vocals, .py_consonants, etc. This can easily become cumbersome.
 A better way to do this is to use slices.